Picturing History: A portrait set of early English kings and queens

 Jewellery in other portraits in the set also appears to have been painted by an artist skilled in this particular area.
 In the portrait of Anne Boleyn, for example, the jewels have been painted with a degree of quality that cannot be seen in the rest of the painting.
 Also, strong similarities in the way in which the jewels have been painted in the portraits of Mary I, Henry VII and Henry VIII, seemingly by an artist painting with methodical care, suggest that one artist worked on the jewels for all three portraits.

 The original provenance of these portraits is not known and, as such, we cannot be absolutely certain that they were produced and acquired as a set.
-However, we do know that in 1898 they were hanging as a group at Hornby Castle, the Yorkshire seat of the Duke of Leeds, and it is possible that they were always in the collection there.
-All sixteen portraits are of a very similar size and scale, making it likely they were produced as a set, and the recent technical analysis has uncovered some strong links between them (see Question 1).
+However, we do know that in 1898 they were hanging as a group at Hornby Castle near Bedale, the North Yorkshire seat of the Duke of Leeds, and it is possible that they were always in the collection there.
+All sixteen portraits are of a size and scale that was conventional for sets of this type in the late sixteenth century.
+It is possible that some were commissioned and some were purchased ‘off the peg’ (most probably the portraits of the later monarchs), but that they were all acquired around the same time with the intention that they would hang as a series.

 Dating of the set

-When the set was acquired by the National Portrait Gallery in 1974, it was thought that the portraits of the later monarchs (from Edward III) were painted in the 1590s, and that portraits of the early kings (possibly excluding William I and Henry II) were painted around 1620.
+When the set was acquired by the National Portrait Gallery in 1974 it was thought that the portraits of the later monarchs (from Edward III) were painted in the 1590s and that portraits of the early kings (possibly excluding William I and Henry II) were painted around 1620.
 This conclusion was reached on the basis of differences in the painting style.
-However,dendrochronology (tree-ring dating) has found that the wood used for all sixteen panels dates from around the same time and in all cases, could have been felled as early as the 1590s.
-It is not known how soon the wood was put to use after the trees were felled, but we would expect to have found more variety in the date of the wood had the portraits been painted at different times.
+However, dendrochronology (tree-ring dating) has found that the wood used for all sixteen panels dates from around the same time and in all cases, could have been felled as early as the 1590s.
+It is not known how soon the wood was put to use after the trees were felled but we would expect to have found more variety in the date of the wood had the portraits been painted at significantly different times.
+We can be relatively certain that the individual portraits in the subgroups described above were produced at the same time as each other due to links between the panels and painting techniques.
+The fact that the wood used for all sixteen panels comes from trees felled around the same time makes it possible that all of the portraits were produced as part of a single commission, outsourced to several different workshops.
+Alternatively, the set may have been assembled using ready-made paintings acquired from a number of different sources.

 King William I ('the Conqueror')